 It’s normal.
 Finally, realize that feeling blah and being blah isn’t the end of the world, that they’re just feelings.
 Show yourself grace and gentleness.
 Remind yourself that Spring will come again and this season will pass.
 And if it doesn’t or if you think it’s more than just the winter blues, consult your doctor for a check-up and make an appointment to talk with a counselor.

-And if you could use someone to talk to, call me!
+And if you could use someone to talk to, let’s talk!